Trivial Concurrency Examples

 rc = pthread_create(&one_thread, NULL, &print_ones, NULL);

-// Run this in parallel with the other two threads
+// This runs concurrently with the other two threads

 for (int i = 0; i < 5000; i++) {